-The Targaryens are one of the most ancient bloodlines in the fantasy series House of the Dragon.
+The Targaryen family tree explained.
+The Targaryens are one of the most ancient bloodlines in House of the Dragon.
 Originally from the Valyrian Freehold, the Targaryens were one of forty households who ruled over the lands with the help of their mighty dragons.
-Intriguingly, the Targaryens started off as not a particularly noteworthy house and far from the most powerful.
+Intriguingly, the Targaryens started as not a particularly noteworthy house.

 The family left Valyria when Daenys Targaryen had a vision of a great disaster destroying the Freehold.
 The Targaryens packed their bags, took their dragons, and went to take up residency in Dragonstone, just off the coast of Westeros.
 For 12 years, they lived there until the doom Daenys had predicted came true, wiping out the dragonlords.

 As the enemies of the Freehold fought for control of the Valyrian’s former empire, the Targaryens lived and died on Dragonstone.
-Eventually, a young dragonlord named Aegon rose to lead the house, and he turned his ambitions West to the Seven Kingdoms, and he sought to unite them under his banners.
-So began the Targaryen dynasty in Westeros and the House of the Dragon.
+As we learn in the fantasy series, eventually, a young dragonlord named Aegon rose to lead the house, turned his ambitions West to the Seven Kingdoms, and sought to unite them under his banners.
+So the Targaryen family tree took root in Westeros, and the House of the Dragon began.

 For the record, the Targaryen family tree is like an ancient oak that’s not been pruned in centuries.
 As such, it’s pretty confusing.
 To simplify things, we’ve broken the tree up into bite-sized chunks and only focussed on the direct line of kings; so sorry if you were a fan of that random Targaryen who’s the second cousin of ‘Valeagaerysion’ or whatever (so sorry if we missed any of your favourite House of the Dragon characters).